CogentRoleplayCommunity/FogentRoleplay/Magic/Runecraft/Runecraft.md

 ![img](Runecraft2.png)

-Runes are symbols that have been discovered, usually via academic endeavors, dreams, meditation and psychedelic experiences, that represent fundamental laws that govern reality.
+Runes are symbols that have been discovered, via academic endeavors, dreams, meditation and psychedelic experiences, that represent fundamental laws that govern reality.
 Runesmiths (reffered to as Wizards or Mages in some cultures) use conscious thought to manipulate reality in a favorable direction.

+To draw a rune is not enough to have it take effect.

+First, a conscious being must create the Rune.
+For many this takes the form of staffs, wands, scrolls, or other arcane objects that rune can be embedded within.
+Since activating a rune generally puts strain on the object that holds it, these items themselves are genrally runecrafted to ensure relible use.

+Secondly, the user must deeply understand the rune's concept they are trying to invoke and be able to take it into conscious thought.
+Intelligence and mental energy seems to be the gateway to Runecraft, as minds that are too weak buckle under the weight of the knowledge of the fabric of reality, leading to horrific accidents, madness, and death.

 Runes can be used to make all kinds of marvels.
 Scrolls, Potions, Runeforged items are applications of Runecraft.
 Scrolls are very common due to their ease of creation and affordability.

-To draw a rune is not enough to have it take effect.
-First, a conscious being must create the Rune.
-Secondly, the user must deeply understand the concept they are trying to invoke and be able to take it into conscious thought.
-Intelligence seems to be the gateway to Runecraft, as minds that are too weak buckle under the weight of the knowledge of the fabric of reality, leading to horrific accidents, madness, and death.
+- Magic Resource: Mental Energy
+- Magic Vocation: Runesmith
+- Magic Skills: Fire Rune, Shadow Rune, Oil Spill Rune
+- Cantrip: Sign
+- Vocation Attributes: INT
+- Governing Core Skill: Willpower

 ### Pure Runes

-Pure Runes are the most basic states of reality and take raw energy as their inputs.
+Pure Runes are the most basic states of reality.
 Pure Runes represent a single concept of reality such as Fire, Dark, or Soul.
 Quick to create and versitile, Pure Runes are only limited by the creativity of their user.

 #### [Fire Rune](PureRunes/FireRune.md)